ScottLaing/record-vital-stats/README.md

 For local development you will need to:

-* Modify the properties in your visual studio solution to have these as your startup projects: RecordMyStats (wpf), RecordMyStats.WebApi2 (backend web api).
+* Modify the properties in your visual studio solution to have these as your startup projects: **RecordMyStats** (wpf front end), **RecordMyStats.WebApi2** (backend web api).
-* With this solution setup you can use the "Start" button in Visual Studio to run the project.
+* With this solution setup you can just use the "Start" button in Visual Studio to run the project.

 ## Environment Variables  <a name="env"></a>